manwar/theweeklychallenge/content/blog/docker-volume.md

 `Docker Volume` works seamlessly across different environments such as `development`, `testing`, `production` and across platforms like `Linux`, `Windows` etc.

-It can be used to `isolate sensitive data` e.g. `configuration files`, `certificates` from the container's filesystem.
+It can also be used to `isolate sensitive data` e.g. `configuration files`, `certificates` from the container's filesystem.

 This adds an extra layer of security by limiting access to the data.